 The bottom line?
-Get started on a small cohort of customers and learn what processes you need as you go.
+Get started with a small cohort of customers and learn what processes you need as you go.

-Relationship surveys seek to investigate a customer’s relationship with a company/brand.
+Relationship surveys investigate a customer’s relationship with a company/brand.
 They ask customers to consider the overall experience and satisfaction they have with a company.

-Transactional surveys investigate the experience a customer has at a specific touchpoint in the customer journey.
+Transactional surveys investigate a customer's experience at a specific touchpoint in the customer journey.
 While relationship surveys are designed to measure customer loyalty as a whole, transactional surveys are for the purpose of understanding satisfaction with a specific company segment in order to improve it.